Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Tropical Optimization Problems

 \section{Tropical Optimization Problems}

-We are now concerned with optimization problems formulated and solved in the framework of tropical mathematics.
-We offer direct solutions to the problems, given in analytical form to provide the basis for the solution of multicriteria pairwise comparison problems in what follows.
-Note that the solutions presented below are valid for a general linearly ordered radicable tropical semifield, and not only for the max-algebra, which is actually used to handle the multicriteria problems under consideration.
+We are now concerned with optimization problems formulated and solved in the framework of tropical algebra to provide the basis for the solutions of multicriteria pairwise comparison problems in what follows.
+We present a new result that establishes a direct correspondence between the solutions of a conjugate quadratic optimization problem and the solutions of a linear inequality.
+Next, we offer new direct solutions to the problems of both maximization and minimization of a function in the form of the Hilbert seminorm.